andrewamidei/Hackathon-2025/README.md

 ---

-## ⚙️ Configuration

-Set environment variables such as:

-- `OLLAMA_API_BASE_URL`
-- Backend API URLs for Flutter

-These help manage connections between frontend, backend, and model-serving services.

----

 ## 🔗 API & Proxy

-Our project uses hard coded end points as this was a HACKATHON project in
+Our project uses hard coded end points as this was a hackathon project in

 - Update main.py llm manager cpu and gpu